 About the Client

 Our team developed the end-to-end guaranteed orders solution that adds direct order automation to the efficiency of Real-Time Bidding (RTB).
 The platform lets buyers and sellers automate their full digital advertising solutions.
 It’s easy and efficient, making the process of direct deals from a matter of days or weeks down to hours.
 Moreover, it’s sophisticated, with the ability to provide accurate forecasts and use both buyer and seller data sets.
 The platform lets users choose the website they want to be advertised on and send a request to the seller.
 After the transaction is confirmed, the system calculates the cost automatically, depending on the conditions of the transaction.
 And if users want to clarify any details, they can exchange messages directly.
 The product aims to scale automation efforts for the direct buying sector – the largest part of the digital advertising market, by integrating Rubicon Project’s Orders with the MediaOcean’s Prisma platform.

 Let's discuss your idea!

 The services were developed using Java and Spring.
 We built the connection between our services and the front end of the website using the customized Apache Thrift framework.
 Also, we used Jenkins and Docker for deployment and MySQL to manage data.
-NodeJS with CoffeeScript were used for the back end, and AWS was used as a cloud provider in production.
+NodeJS and CoffeeScript were used for the back end, and AWS was used as a cloud provider in production.